nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 ### Legal Exclusion Sets ###

-<span class="label label-info">DECISION</span> Legal Exclusion Sets will not be applied, either for the complete patient record, or sections/data-items given that the current set is out of date, not universally applied and currently under review at the national level.
+<span class="label label-info">DECISION</span> Provider API processing SHALL support the application of an exclusion set, which SHALL be configurable, including containing Null values.
+The current RGCP Legal Exclusion Set SHALL be applied for Stage 1 FoT, for the complete patient record, or sections/data-items, but is likely to to amended pending the results of the current national review, expected February 2017 to be approved by the Joint GP IT Committee (JGPIT).

 ### Data Sharing Agreements ###

 - Data-Sharing Agreement must be in place between the consuming organisation and the providing organisation
+- The Spine Security Proxy validates this requirement, therefore Provider Systems SHALL NOT apply or change locally-configured Data-Sharing validation

 #### Exclusion Warnings ####

 - No indication that data has been excluded.
 - <span class="label label-success">SELECTED</span> Warning indication per section that data has been excluded (within the time frame).
-- In line with some information related to the data item.
+- <span class="label label-success">SELECTED</span> In line with some information related to the data item.
 	- i.e. encounter date/time but not the place or encounter details.

-<span class="label label-info">DECISION</span> Warning needed that data supplied for a patient may be incomplete/locked.
+<span class="label label-info">DECISION</span> Warning needed that data supplied for a patient may be incomplete/withheld either due to patient preferences or as a result of the application of the Legal Exclusion set - to be displayed both within the Section Banner as well as at line item level.

 #### SCR Consent Model ####